kimsrung/hr_system/README.md

-# Movie App with AngularJs and Rails
+# MHR System with Rails

 ##Overview